|

 away from home, but will accept me into the club as one of his boys.

-Thus began my discovery of Wing Chun.
+Thus began my journey to the art of Wing Chun.
 My master's name was Wong Siu

 Leung.
 He was a student of Moy Yat and Wong Shun Leung, who were Master